opfesoft/sol-docs/db/world/quest_template.md

 The money a character at level 80 would get when they complete this quest.

+### RewardDisplaySpell

+TODO

 ### RewardSpell

 Spell that is shown to be casted on quest completion in the quest log.
-Note that this spell will NOT be casted if [RewardSpellCast](#quest_template-RewardSpellCast) is non-zero.
-The spell in the other field will be casted instead, in which case the spell here only serves as the visual in the quest log.

-NOTE: This field comes straight from the WDB and should not be changed.

-### RewardSpellCast

-Spell that will always be casted at player when completing the quest.
-This can be learn spell and player learned some spell in result, or buff spell, for example.
-If this field is non-zero then this spell will ALWAYS be casted and the spell in [RewardSpell](#quest_template-RewardSpell) will not.

 NOTE: This field comes straight from the WDB and should not be changed.